micke-a/micke-a.github.io/_posts/2009-3-3-Early-Reqruits.md

 ---
 layout: post
-tagline: The first new reqruites
+excerpt: The first new reqruites
 ---
 {% include JB/setup %}